 Morrisville participates in the National School Lunch Program and School Breakfast Program.
 In addition to breakfast and lunch service, Morrisville also provides meals for afterschool programs, as well as service over the summer.
-Morrisville does not meet the criteria to offer universal free meals through the federal government, and students apply for free or reduced lunch.
+Morrisville has not applied to offer universal free meals through the federal government, and students apply individually for free or reduced price lunch.
 As shown in the adjacent chart, 66 percent of Morrisville's students received free or reduced meals in 2021-22.